gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- Only accept requests from the same origin domain.

 - CORS
-	- Cross-origin request standard.
+	- Cross-Origin Resource Sharing.
 Can specify allowed origins in HTTP headers.
 Sends a preflight request with options set asking if the server approves, and if the server approves, then the actual request is sent (eg. should client send auth cookies).

 - HSTS
 	- Policies, eg what websites use HTTPS.